Clinical Description

 Coarse facies are more frequent in severe FSASD.

-Less Severe FSASD (Salla Disease)
+Less Severe FSASD (including Salla disease)

 Salla disease, which serves as a model for less severe FSASD, has the mildest phenotype [Varho et al 2002].
 It is characterized by a normal appearance and normal neurologic findings at birth followed by slowly progressive neurologic deterioration resulting in mild-to-moderate psychomotor delay [Renlund et al 1983, Alajoki et al 2004].
 Muscular hypotonia is often first recognized at approximately age six months.
 One third of affected children learn to walk.
-Expressive language development can be limited to single words but receptive speech is good.
+Expressive language development can be limited to single words, but receptive speech is good.
 Slow developmental progress often continues until the third decade, after which regression can occur.

 Some individuals with Salla disease present later in life with spasticity, athetosis, and epileptic seizures, becoming nonambulatory and nonverbal.
 Affected individuals are characterized as good-humored and sociable [Varho et al 2002].